These FAQs come under a few headings:

 Q. Does a late cancellation count towards the threshold?

 We have asked this question of the Local Taxation team at the Welsh Government (i.e. is this on the basis of a booking made or a booking actually taken) but they have said no, it is the let needing to be made and kept in place.
-If the let is cancelled it doesn’t count.
-We have emphasised that it is unfair to not treat a last minute cancelled booking as let where a re-let is attempted but not proved possible given it is about assessing whether a property is a business.
+If the let is cancelled it doesn’t count. (even if due to insurance, flexi-cancellation or otherwise, the owner has received payment).
+We've highlighted to Welsh Govt (to no avail) how unfair this is: the fact that a visitor decides to cancel a booking the day before doesn't make the business any less a business (goes to the heart of why the policy is unfair - pubs don't have to pull a certain number of pints a year to show that they're a business).
 We continue to engage government on this point.

 Q. If our property doesn’t qualify for business rates because it does not reach the thresholds, can we still offset our expenses?